openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 Fill in the following data structures for the accessory module:

 - **g_tfa9879Data**: operation function set of the accessory device.
-It contains the configuration in the .hcs file, and defines and maps the methods for initializing the accessory device and reading and writing registers.
+It contains the configuration in the .hcs file, and defines and maps the functions for initializing the accessory device and reading and writing registers.

 - **g_tfa9879DaiDeviceOps**: data set of the DAI of the accessory device.
 It defines and maps the driver name, initialization, and operation set of the data access interface of the accessory device.